 3. Don’t try to learn multiple languages at once.

 As you already know, learning one language is hard enough.
-When you add another, or several others on top you’re doing yourself a disservice.
+When you add another or several others on top, you’re doing yourself a disservice.
 For instance, learning to speak a new language is hard enough.
-Now imagine trying to learn to speak two or three new languages at once.
-That makes a difficult situation almost insurmountable.
+Now imagine learning to speak two or three new languages at once.
+That makes a difficult situation almost impossible.

 4. Say no to FOMO.